manhvdo95/Ecommerce/README.md

 Ecommerce Website Project For CSCI4490

 Notes:
-checkout has not been implemented.
+Checkout has not been implemented.
+About and Contact page are fillers.